MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 1. The Expense Core Service Connector is now configured for use by the mobile app.
 Select **Close**, and close the Power Automate portal.

 ## Refresh virtual entities in Dataverse
-Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the expense mobile app.
-This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities, enhancing the overall functionality and user experience of the app.
-Refer [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata)
+Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the Expense mobile app.
+This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities to enhance the overall functionality and user experience of the app.
+For more information, see [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata)

-Below is the list of entities that is needs to be refreshed.
+Below is the list of entities that need to be refreshed.

 - CurrencyEntity
 - ExpenseFieldsVisibilityEntity